 Susan Abel Sullivan lives in a Victorian house in northeastern Alabama with two dogs, way too many cats, and a couple of snakes.
 When not writing she likes to get her groove on by teaching Zumba Fitness classes.
 She is a graduate of the Odyssey Writing Workshop for speculative fiction.
 Her short fiction and poetry have appeared in numerous online and print publications, including Asimov’s Science Fiction Magazine, Andromeda Spaceways Inflight Magazine, ASIM Best of Horror: Vol II, Beyond Centauri, New Myths, AlienSkin, and Writers’ Journal.
 She is the author of Cursed: Wickedly Fun Stories and Fried Zombie Dee-light!
 Ghoulish, Ghostly Tales and the Cleo Tidwell Paranormal Mystery Series.
 Visit her author page, website at susanabelsullivan.weebly.com, or twitter @susan_abel.

 About World Weaver Press Guest BloggerWorld Weaver Press invites many guest bloggers to join us in our discussion of fantasy and science fiction.
 Opinions expressed by guest bloggers are their own and do not necessarily reflect those of World Weaver Press, its staff, or authors.

-Posted on October 16, 2012, in from the authors of WWP, Haunted October, new release, urban fantasy, World Weaver Press and tagged cozy mystery, Elvis, Haunted Housewives of Allister Alabama, Haunted October, haunted painting, new release, speculative fiction, Susan Abel Sullivan, World Weaver Press.
+Posted on October 16, 2012, in from the authors of WWP, Haunted October, new, urban fantasy, World Weaver Press and tagged cozy mystery, Elvis, Haunted Housewives of Allister Alabama, Haunted October, haunted painting, new, speculative fiction, Susan Abel Sullivan, World Weaver Press.
 Bookmark the permalink.
 Leave a Comment.